-This book, published by the National Institute for Trial Advocacy, stresses the importance of theory and analysis in the trial process.
+Stresses the importance of theory and analysis in the trial process.
 Rather than providing "recipes" for the various parts of a trial, this book emphasizes the many ways to think about the delivery of argument, the presentation of evidence, and the development of ideas at trial.
+Also on Lexis.

 A leading book on how to present a case in court.
-It includes formulas for meeting all possible evidentiary objections, many of which are not necessary in asylum cases.
-On the other hand, it also has plenty of good advice on how to present a persuasive case through witness testimony and how to use cross-examination effectively.
+Includes formulas for meeting all possible evidentiary objections, many of which are not necessary in asylum cases.
+It also has good advice on how to present a persuasive case through witness testimony and how to use cross-examination effectively.

-This book systematically examines the rationales underlying the various trial techniques, in order to teach law students to understand why trial lawyers do what they do and design their presentations based on this knowledge, rather than copy standard practices.
+Examines the rationales underlying various trial techniques, in order to understand why trial lawyers do what they do and design their presentations based on this knowledge, rather than copy standard practices.
 It is focused on the presentation process during the trial itself, and emphasizes the centrality of ethical decision-making in trial practice.